jmtayamada/vapor-trails-Godot/README.md

 Replace all "using Unity.___;" lines with "using Godot;"

-"public class ClassName : MonoBehaviour" -> "public partial class ClassName : Node"
+"public class ClassName : MonoBehaviour" -> "public partial class ClassName : Node" Rather than attaching scripts to nodes, create a child of the type node, and attach the script to that child node

 Any variables that would be visible in the editor must now have "[Export]" in the previous line ex.